openrsp/openrsp/doc/manual/openrsp_callback.rst

 To use OpenRSP, users should also prepare different callback functions needed by OpenRSP.
-These callback functions will be invoked by OpenRSP during calculations to get integral matrices or expectation values of different one- and two-electron operators, and exchange-correlation functionals, or to solve the response equation.
+These callback functions will be invoked by OpenRSP during calculations to get integral matrices or expectation values of different one- and two-electron operators, exchange-correlation functionals and nuclear contributions, or to solve the linear response equation.
 The callback functions are slightly different for C and Fortran users, which will be described separately in this chapter.

 It could be noted that the arguments in the following callback functions are over complete.
 For instance, from the knowledge of ``len_tuple`` and